Differences Between Java List and Array List

 4) void ensureCapacity(int minCapacity)

-It returns an array which consists of all elements in list.
+It returns an array that consists of all elements in the list.
 It returns NullPointerException if the array is null.

-As a result, array list is the solution to the problem of a memory of static array.
-When a user uses an array list, the dynamic array is created which can be increased whenever required.
-The normal list extends collection class.
+As a result, the array list is the solution to the problem of a memory of a static array.
+When a user uses an array list, the dynamic array is created, which can be increased whenever required.
+The normal list extends the collection class.
 Also, it is better to increase the capacity of an array in the beginning than reallocating the memory later.
-Manipulation is slow in array list as shifting needs to be done if any element is removed from a list.
-In a list you can perform different operations of positional access, searching and range view as well.
+Manipulation is slow in the array list as shifting needs to be done if any element is removed from a list.
+In a list, you can perform different operations of positional access, searching and range view as well.

-This has a been a guide to the top differences between Java List vs Array List.
-Here we also discuss the key differences with infographics, and comparison table.
+This has been a guide to the top differences between Java List vs Array List.
+Here we also discuss the key differences with infographics and comparison table.
 You may also have a look at the following articles to Learn more –